sunlixin-conac/opendnssec-workflow-test/trunk/ods4bind/README.txt

-$Id$

 This directory contains proof-of-concept code for using ISC BIND as the signer engine for the OpenDNSSEC KASP Enforcer.
 The code was developed jointly by Kirei AB and Nominet UK.

 ods4bind is open source, available under a two-clause BSD license.